 Scroll to the bottom of this article to see a photo gallery of Frog Lake wildflowers, as well as information about finding wildflowers at (and on the trail to) Frog Lake.

 Know that Carson Pass always receives and holds snow early and late in the season due to its location and higher elevation.

-Please note that Carson Pass always receives and holds snow early and late in the season due to its higher elevation.
-So whether you’re looking for a short, invigorating workout with some views or you’re on the hunt for wildflowers at Carson Pass, be sure to check trail conditions before arriving.
+Whether you’re looking for a short invigorating workout with some views, or you’re on the hunt for wildflowers at Carson Pass, check the trail conditions before arriving.

-Just to put things in perspective … my last day of cross-country skiing for the 2018/19 season was June 13, 2019, on Elephants Back at Carson Pass.
-The trail from the Carson Pass Visitor’s Center to Frog Lake (and further on to Winnemucca Lake) was still 90% covered in snow.
+To put things into perspective … my last day of cross-country skiing for the 2018/19 season was June 13, 2019, on Elephants Back at Carson Pass.
+On that day, the trail from the Carson Pass Visitor’s Center to Frog Lake (and further on to Winnemucca Lake) was still 90% covered in snow.